nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Sample mouse or keyboard (nrf52840_pca10056)
       * The configuration uses the nRF52840 Development Kit.
-      * The build types allow to build the application both as mouse and as keyboard.
+      * The build types allow to build the application both as mouse or as keyboard.
       * Inputs are simulated based on the hardware button presses.
       * The configuration with bootloader is available.